azonic11/SpringBootRestApi/README.md

 To run tis project, you must import project soucres as Existing Maven Project,

-next you must install 'maven project' from 'right click on project' > 'Run as' > 'Maven Install'
+next step 'right click on project' > 'Run as' > 'Maven Install'

-next 'right click on project' > 'Maven' > 'Update Project'
+next step 'right click on project' > 'Maven' > 'Update Project'

-to run project , 'right click on project' > 'Run as' > 'Spring Boot App' if you not see this option, intall 'spring boot tools', and try again, (in Eclipse ou can install this tools from market)
+to run project , 'right click on project' > 'Run as' > 'Spring Boot App' if you not see this option, intall 'spring boot tools', and try again, (in Eclipse you can install this tools from market)